pinapelz/pinapelz.github.io/src/content/blog/repairing-windows-efi.md

 # Diagnosis
 Depending on the order in which you installed Windows and Linux, the location of where your EFI partition actually is may differ.
 On my setup, I have Windows on my first drive and Linux on my second.
 My EFI partition with my current bootloader lives on my second drive which persumably also included my Windows 11 bootloader.

-So when I went and wiped my disk, this removed all files associated on that drive about my previous install (since I basically reformatted everything), and among that of course was the Windows bootloader meaning I effectively had no way to boot back into Windows
+So when I went and installed a different distro, this removed all my files associated about my previous install (since I basically reformatted everything), and among that of course was the Windows bootloader meaning I effectively had no way to boot back into Windows

 Chances are that if you find that the Windows boot option is missing, you're in the same boat.

-# Rebuld the EFI Partition
+# Rebuild the EFI Partition
 1. Flash the Live Media ISO to a USB
 Use Balena Etcher or something similar to flash the Disk Image ISO to a USB drive.